Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

 Note that by \ref{toric7}, we have the same condition (div) if we replace ``locally'' (this means Zariski locally) by ``\'etale locally''.

 \end{sbpara}

-\begin{sbthm} Let $S$ is a log regular scheme over $A$, let $U$ is the dense open set of $S$ consisting of all points at which the log structure is trivial, and let $((\cL, \phi), \iota)$ be a generalized Drinfeld module of rank $d$ with level $N$ structure.
+\begin{sbthm} Let $S$ be a log regular scheme over $A$, let $U$ be the dense open set of $S$ consisting of all points at which the log structure is trivial, and let $((\cL, \phi), \iota)$ be a generalized Drinfeld module over $(S,U)$ of rank $d$ with level $N$ structure.
 Then the condition (div) is satisfied.

 \end{sbthm}